hubnedav/PrintABrick/README.md

 ### Whats the point of this?
 .
 This API is AWS server less, so basically no maintenance, and low cost.
+I really only made this to teach myself these skills, so no preasure to use it.
 **$3.50 for 1,000,000 API requests**
 **S3 storage is like 0.025/gb**